-Advanced degraded features are the second most common class and are dominantly comprised of wrinkle ridges.
-A total of 251 advanced degraded wrinkle ridges have been mapped, resulting in a total length of 2 ,762 km.
+Advanced degraded features (Fig. 7) are the second most common class and are dominantly comprised of wrinkle ridges.
+A total of 251 advanced degraded wrinkle ridges with an average length of $\sim 11$ km have been mapped, resulting in a total length of $\sim 2.762$ km.
 This class represents 31.5% of the total length.
-They are generally the most massive wrinkle ridges with respect to width and topography (up to 10s of kilometers wide and hundreds of kilometers high).
+They are generally the most massive wrinkle ridges with respect to width and topography (up to 10s of kilometers wide and hundreds of meters high).
 Their rounded morphology mostly resembles the traditional wrinkle ridge definition, with a, in some cases km scaled, broad arch and an asymmetric superimposed steep crest (Fig. 7a).
 The changes in the orientation of the wrinkle ridge asymmetry are either gradual or abrupt.
 Smaller ridge segments of higher order occur in front or back and on the top of these wrinkle ridges.
 Structures of higher order can transition to first-order ridges along their strike.
-On slope maps, advanced degraded wrinkle ridges show slopes up to $> 30^{\circ}$.
+On slope maps, advanced degraded wrinkle ridges show slopes up to $> 30^{\circ}$ .
 They have a larger number of superimposed craters than the previously described morphological classes.
-However, the abundance of superimposed craters with diameters of several hundred meters, but most segments do not crosscut any craters.
-The surfaces often show a crisscross pattern that previous studies described as an "elephant-hide" pattern (Gold, 1972).
-Extensive boulder fields are associated with some advanced degraded wrinkle ridges (Fig. 7a).
+However, the abundance of superimposed craters is often lower than crater abundances in the surrounding mare units.
+These wrinkle ridges can deform and crosscut craters with diameters of several hundred meters, but most segments do not crosscut any craters.
+The surfaces often show a crisscross pattern that previous studies described as an "elephant-hide" pattern (Fig. 7b; Gold, 1972; Zharkova et al., 2020; Bondarenko et al., 2022).
+Extensive boulder fields are associated with some advanced degraded wrinkle ridges (Fig. 7).

-The most common class are the heavily degraded features, which also dominantly consist of wrinkle ridges.
-258 segments, with a total length of \sim 3,140 km, were mapped.
+The most common class are the heavily degraded features (Fig. 8), which also dominantly consist of wrinkle ridges.
+258 segments, with a total length of $\sim 3,140$ km and an average length of $\sim 12.1$ km, were mapped.
 As a result, 35.8% of the total length is represented by this class.
-While their overall structure can be similar to advanced degraded wrinkle ridges, they generally have an indistinctive and diffuse morphology with more rounded edges (Fig. 7b), and the classical wrinkle ridge structure is often only visible in topographic data.
-They have many superimposed craters and generally only crosscut craters with diameters of several hundred meters, but most segments do not crosscut any craters.
+While their overall structure can be similar to advanced degraded wrinkle ridges, they generally have an indistinctive and diffuse morphology with more rounded edges (Fig. 8), and the classical wrinkle ridge structure is often only visible in topographic data.
+They have many superimposed craters and generally do not crosscut any craters, but rarely can deform craters with diameters of several hundred meters.
 There are no associated small graben present.
-Their surface texture can resemble a diffuse elephant-hide structure.
+Their surface texture can resemble an elephant-hide structure.
 In general, advanced and heavily degraded wrinkle ridges are similarly distributed.
 However, individual wrinkle ridge assemblages are generally represented mainly by one of both classes.
-In general, heavily degraded wrinkle ridges.
+In general, heavily degraded wrinkle ridges cocur less commonly together with crisp and moderately degraded wrinkle ridges than advanced degraded wrinkle ridges.
 Both classes represent the largest wrinkle ridge structures in Mare Tranquillitatis in length, width, and height.

-Discussion
+5 Discussion